 We are back with Dr. Russell Moore of the Ethics & Religious Liberty Commission, filling in this week for John Piper.
-Not surprisingly, Dr. Moore, we’re seeing a surge of Evangelicals who have come out in support of so-called same-sex marriage — including Christian organizations, missions agencies, churches, denominations, prominent pastors, recording artists and musicians, and authors.
+Not surprisingly, Dr. Moore, we’re seeing a surge of evangelicals who have come out in support of so-called same-sex marriage, including Christian organizations, missions agencies, churches, denominations, prominent pastors, recording artists and musicians, and authors.
 I’m sure in the months ahead a pro-gay marriage book will be endorsed by a Christian leader who will surprise us.
 Tweets and interviews and YouTube clips will surface and surprise us with the words of some unlikely teachers that we thought we knew.
-In light of all this, what advice would you give ordinary Christians when these out-of-nowhere controversies in the Church, blow up in our twitter feeds?
+In light of all this, what advice would you give ordinary Christians when these out-of-nowhere controversies in the church blow up in our twitter feeds?

-Secondly, I think we ought not to be shocked.
-There are always going to be false teachers and then there are always going to be people who aren’t false teachers but make errors.
-Judas Iscariot was not even a Christian, he doesn't even know the Lord and he is a son of perdition, but is pretending as though he is.
-He is there among Jesus’ disciples.
-There is a difference between Judas Iscariot and, say, Simon Peter, someone who also denies Christ, someone who even after he is restored makes the critical error, a gospel denying error, of refusing to eat with Gentiles.
-Paul rebukes him and he backs down.
-We shouldn’t be surprised that that is going to happen.
-But we shouldn’t be thrown by them.
+Second, I think we ought not to be shocked.
+There are always going to be false teachers, and then there are always going to be people who aren’t false teachers but make errors.
+Judas Iscariot was not even a Christian, he didn’t even know the Lord, and he was a son of perdition, but pretended as though he were a Christian.
+He was there among Jesus’s disciples.
+There is a difference between Judas Iscariot and, say, Simon Peter, someone who also denied Christ, someone who, even after he was restored, made the critical error — a gospel-denying error — of refusing to eat with Gentiles.
+Paul rebuked him and he backed down.
+We shouldn’t be surprised that those things are going to happen.
+We shouldn’t be thrown by them.

-I remember having a conversation with a pastor friend one time and he was saying to me, trying to think through the issue of same sex marriage and he said: What if we just were to make a deal where we will just say: You all can have same sex marriage out there in the civil arena and we are just going to make sure that we have biblical marriage within our own churches.
-And we are just having coffee.
-And I said: Well, that won’t work.
-And here is why that won’t work.
-And I kind of walked through with him why we wouldn’t be able to make that deal and why it would be wrong to try to make that deal.
-And he said: I see what you are saying.
+I remember having a conversation with a pastor friend one time.
+He was saying to me (while trying to think through the issue of so-called same-sex marriage), “What if we were to make a deal where we will say, ‘You all can have so-called same-sex marriage out there in the civil arena, and we are just going to make sure that we have biblical marriage within our own churches.’”
+We were just having coffee.
+And I said, “Well, that won’t work.
+And here is why that won’t work.”
+And I walked through with him why we wouldn’t be able to make that deal and why it would be wrong to try to make that deal.
+And he said, “I see what you are saying.”

-And it occurred to me later that if he had been on the radio or on a podcast or some other venue and said that, he probably would have created a firestorm and he may not have ever had the opportunity to then back down and to say: You know what, I was wrong.
-And that is especially true because so many of us in our sinfulness — and I count myself really high on this list — it is really hard once people start attacking you to then turn around and say: “Let me reconsider this.
+It occurred to me later that if he had been on the radio or a podcast or some other venue and said that, he probably would have created a firestorm and he may never have had the opportunity to back down and say, “You know what, I was wrong.”
+That is especially true because so many of us in our sinfulness (and I count myself very high on this list) find it really hard once people start attacking you to turn around and say, “Let me reconsider this.
 Maybe I was wrong.”
-We need to give people the room to be able to do that.
+We need to give people room to be able to do that.

 We are in a situation now, because of social media, where we are speaking to multiple audiences all at the same time.
-So we have to figure out how to rebuke and to sharply rebuke false teaching, while at the same time recognizing that we are going to be overheard by lost people.
+So, we have to figure out how to rebuke — and sharply rebuke — false teaching, while at the same time recognizing that we are going to be overheard by lost people.
 We are going to be speaking to shepherds who are in error, but we are also going to be heard by sheep that Jesus sent us to seek and to call out toward salvation.
-And so to keep that in mind in whatever it is that we post, whatever it is that we say, whatever it is that we write.
+We must keep that in mind in whatever it is that we post, whatever it is that we say, whatever it is that we write.